An American Tail: Music

-Reception
+Reception and legacy

 Box office

 The film has grossed up to $47 million in the United States and Canada, and $84 million worldwide.
 At the time of its domestic release, it became the highest-grossing animated feature for an initial release and the highest-grossing non-Disney produced animated feature.
-It was also one of the first animated films to outdraw a Disney one, beating out The Great Mouse Detective (another traditionally animated film involving mice that was released in 1986 but four months earlier) by over US$22 million.
-However, The Great Mouse Detective was more successful with critics, most notably Gene Siskel and Roger Ebert.
-The inexpensive success of The Great Mouse Detective played a large role in the Disney Renaissance; due to the fact that it was both a critical and financial success, which saved Walt Disney Animation Studios from going bankrupt after The Black Cauldron had flopped at the box office a year earlier.
-It would later be outgrossed by Bluth's next film, 1988's The Land Before Time, which marginally outperformed Oliver & Company; the latter did beat out The Land Before Time at the domestic box office by $5,000,000.
+It was also one of the first animated films to outdraw a Disney one, beating out The Great Mouse Detective (another traditionally animated film involving mice that was released in 1986 but four months earlier) by over US$22 million, but The Great Mouse Detective was more successful with critics, most notably Gene Siskel and Roger Ebert.
+The inexpensive success of The Great Mouse Detective played a large role in the Disney Renaissance; because it was both a critical and financial success, which saved Walt Disney Animation Studios from going bankrupt after The Black Cauldron had flopped at the box office a year earlier.
+It would later be outgrossed by Bluth's next film, 1988's The Land Before Time, which marginally outperformed Oliver & Company although the latter did beat out former at the domestic box office by $5,000,000.

 Critical response

-On Rotten Tomatoes, the film has a 72% approval rating based on 29 reviews, with an average rating of 6.30/10.
+On Rotten Tomatoes, the film has a 77% approval rating based on 87 reviews, with an average rating of 6.60/10.
 The consensus is: "Exquisitely animated, An American Tail is a sweet, melancholy immigrants story".
-On Metacritic, it has a score of 38% based on reviews from 7 critics, indicating "generally unfavorable reviews".
+On Metacritic, it has a score of 38% based on reviews from seven critics, indicating "generally unfavorable" reviews.
 Critics Gene Siskel and Roger Ebert gave it "two thumbs down" on a November 22, 1986, episode of their television program At the Movies, calling it "the most downbeat children's movie since Return to Oz", and that it was "way too depressing for young audiences".
 Both reviewers also criticized how it gave little mention that the main characters were Jewish, or that the attack on their home at the beginning was an antisemitic one.
 They called it "a Jewish parable that doesn't want to declare itself" and felt that it "chickened out on its ethnic heritage".
 In his own review for the Chicago Sun-Times, Roger Ebert gave it two stars out of four, giving credit to the animation, calling it "full and detailed, enhanced by computers and an improvement on so much recent animation that cuts corners", but that the story was too "dark and gloomy".